instantcommerce/instant-sdk/README.md

 ## Installation ⚡

-The CLI is available as a npm package.
+The CLI is available as an npm package.
 To install the package run:

 ```bash
 npm install -g @instantcommerce/cli